emres8/row-match/README.md

 The application should now be running and accessible at http://localhost:8080. <br>
 #### How to execute the tests

-To execute the unit tests, run the following command:
+To execute the unit tests, run the following command: <br>
+(May not work for some reason couldn't connect ApplicationTest class with other test classes. <br>
-(this may not work for now I could execute test classes one by one but couldn't execute via mvn)
+Can execute test classes one by one but couldn't execute via mvn)

 ```
 mvn test